robocomp/robocomp/README.md

 and use the arrow keys to navigate the robot, the space bar to stop it an 'q' to exit.

-Note: You must have your simulator running in a terminal then only you can run a component in another terminal.
-You will get an error message if you run the above component without having your simulator already running.
+Note: You must have your simulator running in a terminal and only then you can run a component in another terminal.
+You will get an error message if you run the above component without having RCIS already running.

 ---------------------------------------------------------------------